 A USA-based grant program to inspire our youngest citizens to value the environment and protect their local ecosystems.

 In an effort to advance their botanical mission, the Klorane Botanical Foundation has partnered with national non-profit KidsGardening, a leader in the school gardening movement for over 37 years.
-To date, between 2018-2019, 12 Budding Botanist grant packages valued at $3,000 each have been awarded to school educators within low-income schools to provide much-needed resources for creating gardens with their students.
+To date, between 2018-2019, 12 Budding Botanist grant packages have been awarded to school educators within low-income schools to provide much-needed resources for creating gardens with their students.

 The Budding Botanist Grant winners have plans to create new or expand existing gardens.